SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 ## Model generation:
 Using the layers in torch.nn (which has been imported as nn) and the torch.nn.functional module (imported as F), a neural network has been constructed based on the parameters of the dataset.
 Then the cross entropy loss function and an optimizer - Stochastic Gradient Descent (SGD) were created for the model training.

 N.B.
-The project is undergoing and hence the latest updates will be documented gradually.
+The project is undergoing and hence the latest updates will be documented gradually and may not be completely consistent with the latest code updates.